ST10204902/PurrsonalTrainer/README.md

 Speaking of untestable code was the backend UserManager that allows the app to interface seamlessly with Firebase Realtime database and was implemented by Michael French (and other than being difficult to test didn't break once throughout the project!)

-login and registration as well as middleware was tackled by the dedicated efforts of Jasper Van Niekerk.
+Login and registration as well as middleware was tackled by the dedicated efforts of Jasper Van Niekerk.

 And finally, the man holding the entire fort together the true Renaissance man Joshua "joshy squashy" Harvey took on the tasks that no one else could handle.